 Note: The documents that are available for download below are in .pdf format, which requires Adobe Acrobat software.
 This software is available as a free program - if you do not have Adobe Acrobat on your computer, please click here to get it.

-The NCAA Women's Volleyball Rules Committee has adopted a two-year cycle for rule book production and rule changes, and 2013 is not a publication and rule change year.
-A summary of the rule clarifications, points of emphasis, and the one rule change that is effective in 2013 (announced earlier) are listed below, and may be downloaded in a PDF document by clicking here.
-Of course, to fully understand the implementation of these, you'll want to attend an NCAA/PAVO Clinic as part of your season preparation.
+The NCAA Women's Volleyball Rules Committee has adopted a two-year cycle for rule book production and rule changes, and 2015 is not a rule change year.
+The 2014-15 NCAA Rules and Interpretations book is included in the NCAA "Welcome Packet" for all PAVO members and NCAA registrants.
+Additional copies can be ordered on the NCAA website: www.ncaapublications.com/c-64-womens-volleyball.aspx.
+A summary of the rule changes, clarifications and points of emphasis are listed below may be downloaded in a PDF document by clicking here.
+Of course, to fully understand the implementation of these points, you'll want to attend an NCAA/PAVO Clinic as part of your season preparation.
 The rule modifications applicable to NAIA and NJCAA are also available - click here for a PDF.

-The NCAA/PAVO Women's Volleyball Officiating Manual includes invaluable information for volleyball referees, line judges and scorekeepers.
+The PAVO Women's Volleyball Officiating Manual includes invaluable information for volleyball referees, line judges and scorers.
 Protocols, techniques, and mechanics are all covered in detail.
 All well-equipped officials will own this book as a complement to the rule book.
-This valuable publication is published every other year in even-numbered years, and is included in the NCAA "Welcome Package" The Officiating Manual can also be purchased on the PAVO E-store.
+This valuable publication is published every other year in even-numbered years, and is included in the NCAA "Welcome Package" for PAVO members.
+The Officiating Manual can also be purchased on the PAVO E-store.

 The NCAA develops scoresheets, line-up sheets and libero tracking sheets that accommodate all recent rules and techniques.
-No changes were made on the 2012 scorekeeping forms for 2013.
+No changes were made on the scoresheets for the 2015 season.
 Click here to download these PDF documents in a bundled file, free of charge.

 CHANGES – CLARIFICATIONS – POINTS OF EMPHASIS